 The best beaches are all in central Lofoten, near the island of Vestvagoy.
 Start from Uttakleiv and drive the coastal road south back to E10, passing Haukland Beach and several others on this drive.
 From here continue down to Skagsanden.
 Another great area for beaches is near Straumnes and Laukvik.

 Beaches along the coast of Straumnes and Laukvik

 Best Villages and Views in the Lofoten Islands

 The best villages are in the southern islands of Lofoten, south of Svolvaer.
 There are several traditional villages.
 The villages are very picturesque and maintain a traditional feel.
 Many are still active fisheries.
 Most towns are small with only one accommodation and one restaurant.
 South of Svolvaer, the only towns with petrol/gas are in Leknes, Ramburg, and Reine.
 Only a few towns have restaurants and small markets.

 For more information on activities and things to do Svolvaer check out this guide.

 Booking accommodation is highly suggested before arriving.
 There are very limited options with the exceptions of Leknes or Stramsund.
 Camping is free on public beaches unless otherwise stated.
 During the winter, many photographers rent and sleep in their cars.

 Lofoten Islands are simply stunning.
-While it can be visited year round, many say it is best to go in the winter, with the snow covered peaks and less crowds, plus you get the opportunity see the Northern Lights.
+While it can be visited year round, many say it is best to go in the winter, with the snow-covered peaks and fewer crowds, plus you get the opportunity to see the Northern Lights.